This article is a detailed review of JUKI serger MO-2000 QVP.

 Juki has a wider working area so the usability of the work space improved infinitely.

 The other stitch I want to show you is the rolled hem, and this serger sews a beautiful rolled hem.
 You just need to remove the left needle and turn a couple of knobs which is very fast.
-I like to use this stitch especially for hemming chiffon garments.
+I like to use this stitch, especially for hemming chiffon garments.
 I don’t need to change either the stitch plate or the presser foot.
-The roll hemmer is fully integrated in the machine – I simply flip the special switch.
+The roll hemmer is fully integrated into the machine – I simply flip the special switch.
 The edge of the fabric will be rolled over in a flash.
 The machine produces a very narrow, fine seam or hem.
-The Juki serger provides a neat, attractive finish for a variety of fabrics from medium weight cotton to weightless chiffon.
+The Juki serger provides a neat, attractive finish for a variety of fabrics from medium-weight cotton to weightless chiffon.